DAsh0244/pi_control/src/routines/readme.md

 Ensure that you add the routines to the `__init__.py` file.

-## what are routines?
+## What are routines?
 Routines are a sequence of [actions](../actions) combined that accomplish a task.
 Many times an routine will want to be executed multiple times with different criteria.
-These criteria are referred to as parameters, and are defined in the routine's [definition](#implementation).
+These criteria are referred to as parameters, and are defined in the routine's [definition](#implementation-details).

 ## How are they used?
 Routines are used in the `yaml` based configuration files that are used to define